nitestryker/php-bin/README.md

 - Mysql >= 5.0
 - Cron-Job or Scheduled Task

+### Known issues in V1.0.9

+1. Paste Archive when  number of paste exceed the page limit it starts are new     page. the paste on the next page will not appear this is a bug. and will be fixed soon.

 #### Work around

 if you hosting service does not offer cron-jobs / scheduled tasks you can still prune post,